Rick-Anderson/Report/kt.md

 ## Moniker / version selector changes

+To add or change monikers, [open an issue with OPS admin](https://ceapex.visualstudio.com/Onboarding/_workitems/edit/513805).

 ![image](https://user-images.githubusercontent.com/3605364/140599706-2db0176c-5f61-4f77-840e-04e8584ad757.png)

 Each time a new ASP.NET Core product version is released, a new moniker is needed to support versioned content for that release.
 These monikers are managed in the [Docs Portal Monikers page](https://ops.microsoft.com/#/monikers).
 Filter that page's table using a **Platform** value of *dotnet* and a **Family** value of *ASP.NET*.
 The resulting monikers are shared by the conceptual docs and the API ref pages.